Text Annotation and Association Objects

 A Process's entered documentation displays by selecting the View Documentation icon for that Process.

-1. Select the element from the Process model in which to edit its description.
+1. Select the object from the Process model in which to edit its description.

 2. Panels to configure this elemeEnsure that the Configuration panel displays.
 If not, show it.